mellenburg/game/README.md

 # V1 Objectives
 * create a dynamic oribital simulation capable of supporting at least 2 satellites
-* user should be able to adjust all objects with in-plan manuevers napped to keys
+* user should be able to adjust all objects with in-plan manuevers mapped to keys

 # Tasks:
 * DONE: Write classical orbital coefficient equations from poliastro in C++